-When it comes to heating and cooling your home, homeowners usually enjoy ripping open their monthly energy bill to realize that it’s less than they expected.
+When it comes to heating your home, homeowners usually enjoy ripping open their monthly energy bill to realize that it’s less than they expected.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be the biggest part of the struggle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when the time comes to replace your current system.

 Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can pay for and what you’d like to use for your home.
 To help you with your education, here are the most commonly used HVAC energy efficiency ratings and a breakdown of what they mean: